release-it/release-it/docs/configuration.md

 - `github:owner/repo:subdir#tag`: Get the config from the specified tag in the repo sub dir at Github.

 And support other schema, either `gitlab:`, `bitbucket:`, or `https:`.

+In addition, you can point to a Node package that exports a configuration object by setting the `release-it` field in `package.json` to the package name.
+The exported value can be an object or a function returning an object.
+When present, local overrides defined in other config sources are applied after the shared config is loaded.

 For example, to extend a configuration from a GitHub repository: